 A spokesman for OneWest declined to comment on Ms. Duncan’s lawsuit.

-UPDATE-JAN 9, 2012-
+UPDATE-JAN 9, 2012- Banks still robo-signing, filing doubtful foreclosure documents

+Reuters has found that some of the biggest U.S. banks and other “loan servicers” continue to file questionable foreclosure documents with courts and county clerks.
+They are using tactics that late last year triggered an outcry, multiple investigations and temporary moratoriums on foreclosures.
+In recent months, servicers have filed thousands of documents that appear to have been fabricated or improperly altered, or have sworn to false facts.
+Reuters also identified at least six “robo-signers,” individuals who in recent months have each signed thousands of mortgage assignments — legal documents which pinpoint ownership of a property.
+These same individuals have been identified — in depositions, court testimony or court rulings — as previously having signed vast numbers of foreclosure documents that they never read or checked. [read more]

 When banks were caught improperly signing off on foreclosure documents consumer advocates and property rights experts hoped the public outcry would force the companies to change their foreclosure processing systems to ensure that meaningful document reviews were conducted and wrongful foreclosures were prevented.